Flo-98/Bloc_1_Project_Kayak/README.md

 A SQL Database where we should be able to get the same cleaned data from S3

 Two maps where you should have a Top-5 destinations and a Top-20 hotels in the area.
 You can use plotly or any other library to do so.
-It should look something like this:

-Map